impuremaths/impuremaths.github.io/_posts/2021-03-17-the-feynman-license-plate.md

 ### A list of thought experiments

-To understand the FLP fallacy, I think it will be helpful to list a number of other thought experiments often drawn for comparison.
+To understand the FLP fallacy, I think it will be helpful to list a number of other thought experiments often drawn for comparison:

 1. Observing the license plate AAA 000.
 2. Winning the lottery.